 Get dirty.
 Dirt will accumulate under your fingernails and tomato juices will stain your skin green.
 Most folks get a workout and leave with drenched t-shirts & sore muscles.
 There will almost certainly be mud on your boots during rainy seasons.

 Bring a great attitude in the face of challenge.
 Realistically, there will be days on the farm when a storm is rolling in and I need everyone to work quickly so we can get the flowers out of the field before they are destroyed by wind and rain.
-There will also be days when my little ones melt down and I need to cut out early to go make them lunch.
 We’ll work as a team to complete the morning’s tasks, and together we’ll encourage each other to keep it light and laugh at ourselves.

 Be reliable, honest, and thorough.
 In winter we design the farm’s crop plan and program offerings based on available resources.
 We are counting on the labor of Workshare members to plant, cultivate, and harvest vegetables and flowers in order to fulfill our mission of providing great organic produce to our community.
 We will rely on Workshare members to arrive on time, stay until the end, and follow through on the season-long commitment.
 That’s the only way we can make this little farm go!